Loading...

 These are the basic techniques for handling events in React.
 Depending on the complexity of your application, you may need to use more advanced event-handling patterns like event delegation, state lifting, or third-party event management libraries.

-How to create a single page application (SPA) using ReactJS?
+How to Create a Single Page Application (SPA) using ReactJS?

 Creating single-page applications using ReactJS is a simple process.
 Follow these simple steps to create your SPA: